Own-Data-Privateer/hoardy-mail/README.md

 # What is `hoardy-mail`?

-`hoardy-mail` is a tool that can help you quickly fetch your email from a remote IMAP server to a local file system (~150x faster than [fetchmail](https://www.fetchmail.info/)/[getmail](https://github.com/getmail6/getmail6)), programmatically change flags on messages on the IMAP server (e.g. mark all messages newer than a day old in some folder as unread), delete or expire old messages from the IMAP server, and do other similar things.
+`hoardy-mail` is a tool that can help you quickly fetch your email from remote IMAP servers to a local file system (150x faster and using 150x less disk writes than [fetchmail](https://www.fetchmail.info/)/[getmail](https://github.com/getmail6/getmail6)), programmatically change flags on messages on IMAP servers (e.g. mark all messages newer than a day old in some folder as unread), delete or expire old messages from IMAP servers, and do other similar things.
 It can also perform several of those operations using the same IMAP connection, sequentially, allowing for complex updates.

 More formally, `hoardy-mail` is a utility that can fetch and/or perform various batch operations on messages residing on specified IMAP servers.